There are many properties in the Luxury Lodges of Australia portfolio that are ideal for families and offer great family holiday experiences.

 An eco-sensitive, luxury tented resort located facing Uluru, in the spiritual heart of Australia.
 A great immersion for families with children over the age of 10 with Australia’s outback red centre, and its extraordinary desert landscapes.
 Guided walks along the base of Uluru, Camel Rides, Bush Tucker Tours, Scenic Helicopter Flights, Motorcycle Tours, outback cycling, 4WD outback adventures and stargazing are just some of the experiences on offer.
 Find out more

 Spicers Peak Lodge – Scenic Rim – Queensland

 Both on its grounds and in the spectacular surrounding region, Spicers Peak Lodge provides many opportunities to pursue leisure in and out of doors.
 There are a variety of experiences designed to give families access to this strikingly beautiful part of the Australian wilderness including guided aaand self guided bushwalks, mountain biking adventures, 4WD Discovery tours, star gazing, tennis and helicopter scenic flights.
 Explore the diversity of unique Australian flora and fauna and traverse the foothills and valleys to get up close and personal with some of the region’s very special wildlife, including the rare glossy black cockatoos, bushy tail rock wallabies and the native koala.
-Children can be accommodated at Spicers Peak Lodge in either of the two private lodges and an earlier dinner sitting for families can be arranged.
 Find out more

 Bamurru Plains – Top End – Northern Territory